JantsoP/lagpdb-cc/README.md

 Licensed under the terms of BSD-3-Clause
 ```

+### License
+This repository is licensed under the terms of the 3-Clause BSD License.
+You can view the full terms [here](LICENSE "BSD-3-Clause").

 The license essentially condenses down to these three conditions:
-1. Redistributions of source code must retain the above copyright notice, this list of conditions and the disclaimer.
+1. Redistributions of source code must retain the copyright notice, this list of conditions and the disclaimer.

-2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the disclaimer in the documentation and/or other materials provided with the distribution.
+2. Redistributions in binary form must reproduce the copyright notice, this list of conditions and the disclaimer in the documentation and/or other materials provided with the distribution.

 3. Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

-### Disclaimer
-The YAGPDB developer, staff, and/or support are not responsible for any difficulties caused by these custom commands.
-These commands are not guaranteed to be working, use them at your own risk.

 ## Useful Links
 - YAGPDB [Documentation](https://docs.yagpdb.xyz)